gavinr/presentations/stylus-wordpress/slides.md

 # Solution

-Note: what will help us do that is to use a CSS Preprocessor.
+Note:  CSS Preprocessors are our solution.
 These make CSS better by introducing an alternative simpler, more readable syntax, as well as additional features like variables, functions, mixins, conditionals, and more.

 ---